Final Cut Pro X: stage 1

 - A computer with microphone and camera.

 We will contact you with joining instructions before your course starts.

 What will we cover?

-- Selecting clips for editing using the Event Browser
+- making an edit using the Browser

-- How to adjust audio using keyframes
+- Adjusting audio using keyframes

-- Connecting edits using A/B roll editing
+- A/B roll editing

 What will I achieve?